โœ๏ธ ARE YOU TIRED OF TAKING NOTES WITHOUT DOING ANYTHING SIGNIFICANT WITH THEM?

 Optimizing the Calendar in Obsidian is one of them.

-For the next few weeks I’m going to create some workarounds to get the job done.
+For the next few weeks I’m going to search for other workarounds to get the job done.